Najoj/yabsbashcourse/exercises/2/sed/README.md

 Try to figure these out by doing them one step at the time.
 If you get stuck, move to the next point.

-Unless stated, you are assumed to use `grep`, but feel free to try combining other commandns.
+Unless stated, you are assumed to use `sed`, but feel free to try combining other commandns.

-You can choose to use `grep arguments file`, `cat file | grep arguments`, or `grep arguments < file`.
+You can choose to use `sed arguments file`, `cat file | sed arguments`, or `sed arguments < file`.

 # Exercises for second session of Bash course on Yabs #